 New China's workers know that the popularisation of science paves the way for the industrialisation of the country.
 Hence the mass attendance at technical lectures.
-Testing for Hardness, The Principles of the developed in the past two years.
-Internal Combustion Engine, Re-The scientists have participated pairing Electrical Motors, The Conkeenly in a movement to remould struction of a Lathe-these are some
+Testing for Hardness, The Principles of the Internal Combustion Engine, Repairing Electrical Motors, The Construction of a Lathe-these are some of the recent lectures given by the Shanghai Association in factories, in the workers' palaces, clubs and evening schools.
+Lecturers closely study local interests in increase of membership to 28,000 order to make their talks meet members.
+It is a shock brigade of practical needs. putting it at the service of practical contact with their listeners to and People's Democracy.